alexisbellido/dockerize-django/README.rst

 My Docker Hub user is *alexisbellido* and I'm calling my network *project-network*:

 Create a bridge network for your containers on your host.
+This steps is unnecessary if using the provided Docker Compose compose-complete/docker-compose.yml, which creates its own network,

 .. code-block:: bash